IntellicentAI-Lab/Re-GAN/readme.md

 #### Data Preparation
 Pytorch will download the CIFAR-10 dataset automatically if the dataset is not detected, therefore there is no need to prepare CIFAR-10 dataset.

-For Tiny-ImageNet dataset, you may derive it from https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet.
+For Tiny-ImageNet dataset, you may get it from https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet.

-For FFHQ dataset, you may derive it from https://github.com/NVlabs/stylegan.
+For FFHQ dataset, you may get it from https://github.com/NVlabs/stylegan.

 #### Example